MarcinPlodzien/Many-body-Bell-correlations-in-mixed-Graph-States/README.md

 ## Numerical Methodologies

 This project implements three solvers for the simulation of noisy quantum evolution.
+The framework relies on **JAX** for Just-In-Time (JIT) compilation and Automatic Differentiation (AD) to optimize the variational parameters $\vec{\theta}$.

 ### 1. Exact Density Matrix (DM)